ossuminc/riddl/doc/src/hugo/content/concepts/_index.md

 ## Common Attributes

-Everything you can define in RIDDL is a definition.
-All definitions share common
-attributes:
+RIDDL is a declarative language that consists of various types of definitions in a hierarchy.
+A definition is anything that has a unique name that we call its *identifier*.
+All definitions have some common attributes:

 * _loc_: The location of the definition in its input file. (line & column)
 * _id_: The name, or identifier, of the definition.